-Viy is for the most part rather quirky, almost comedic in style, with many of its junior characters acting very buffoonish in contrast to their more restrained and strict elders, who themselves have a slight cartoonish quality.
-I don’t know if Russians would appreciate that assessment, but it’s by no means a criticism, in fact it lends itself to the fairy tale-like story that revolves around good and evil.
+Viy is for the most part rather quirky, almost comedic in style, with many of its junior characters acting very buffoonish in contrast to their more restrained and strict elders, who themselves have a slightly cartoonish quality.
+I don’t know if Russians would appreciate that assessment, but it’s by no means a criticism, in fact, it lends itself to the fairytale-like story that revolves around good and evil.
 More specifically, an attack on one’s faith.

 VIDEO AND AUDIO

 - Optional English Subtitles and English SDH